 Other Important Contact Numbers:

-All Campus Emergencies – 911
+- All Campus Emergencies – 911

-Central Campus; NMSU Police non-emergency – (575) 646-3311
+- Central Campus: NMSU Police Department, non-emergency – (575) 646-3311

-East Mesa Campus: Las Cruces Police non-emergency – (575) 526-0795
+- East Mesa Campus: Las Cruces Police Department, non-emergency – (575) 526-0795

-Gadsden Center: Doña Ana Sheriff non-emergency – (575) 526-0795
+- Gadsden Center: Doña Ana County Sheriff’s Office, non-emergency – (575) 526-0795

-Sunland Park Center: Sunland Police non-emergency – (575) 589-2225
+- Sunland Park Center: Sunland Park Police Department, non-emergency – (575) 526-0795

-- Workforce Center: Las Cruces Police non-emergency – (575) 526-0795
+- Workforce Center: Las Cruces Police Department, non-emergency – (575) 526-0795

 Help keep DACC a safe place to learn and work.

-Security Office: DATS 153E Central Campus, (575) 528-7029 (M–F, 8–5)
+Security Office: DATS Room 153-E, Central Campus, (575) 528-7029 (M–F, 8–5)

 Student Code of Conduct: All students are expected to regard themselves as responsible citizens on campus and in the community.
-Policies and procedures concerning “Student Code of Conduct” including plagiarism, academic, and nonacademic misconduct are printed in the current DACC Student Handbook.
-The Student Handbook can be found at the end of the DACC Catalog.
+Policies and procedures concerning both nonacademic and academic misconduct—including plagiarism—are printed in the current DACC Student Handbook, found at the end of the DACC Catalog.

-Withdrawal/Attendance Policy: Students are expected to attend regularly or if enrolled in an online course, regularly login for all courses which they are registered.
+Withdrawal/Attendance Policy: Students are expected to attend regularly or if enrolled in an online course, regularly login for all courses in which they are registered.
 When the number of absences or failure to login online hinders a student’s progress in a course, the instructor may initiate a statement of the student’s excessive absences including a recommendation of retention or expulsion from a class.
 Based on the recommendation of the instructor and with the concurrence of the course division head and the Academic Office, a student may be dropped for persistent absences or for persistent failure to complete assignments.